Last updated January, 2019

 Sharks are wild animals and people should be careful near these animals, just as people should stay away from wild dolphins as well.
 Back in 2007 there was a sighting of a school of wild dolphins near the shallow areas of Palm Beach, which prompted several tourists to foolishly approach these wild mammals.
 If you are not trained, please don’t try to approach these animals, however well-intentioned it may be.

-A question I receive frequently when I talk to tourists is about sharks in Aruba.
-The most popular story tourists hear is that locals feed the sharks on the opposite side of the island; this way somehow it will prevent sharks from going near the hotels.
-Please put that story in the column of “old wife’s tale”.
+One of the most popular and common stories hear about sharks in Aruba is really a funny one.
+Apparently, we locals feed the sharks on the opposite side of the island; this way somehow it will prevent sharks from going near the hotels.